Toniq-Labs/extendable-token/EXTENSIONS.md

    Provides `metadata` and `supply` queries.
 More to come...

+* fee - Allow 3rd parties to query for a fee prior to sending

+   Allows the charging of fees

 * ledger - ICP Ledger-like interface

    Aims to provide a ICP ledger-like interface to make integration with exchanges via rosettaApi much easier.